Javascript is not enabled.

 Be prepared for plateaus and setbacks.
 “A stroke is one of the most difficult things to experience,” Ifejika says.
 When frustration sets in and patients lose interest in continuing activities that don’t seem to help, she often has them take a two-week break and then get back to it.

 Because rehab is so crucial to recovery, Ifejika says it’s important that a survivor — or their family members and support team — advocate early on for all the services and therapies for which they’re eligible.
-Check your insurance policy to make sure it covers inpatient rehab.
-An insurer has 72 hours to determine whether an urgent care request such as an inpatient rehab stay is approved or denied.
-If it’s denied but the care team feels the patient qualifies, file an immediate appeal, she says.
+Check your insurance policy to see if it covers inpatient rehab.
+An insurer generally has 72 hours to determine whether an urgent care request such as an inpatient rehab stay is approved or denied.
+If it’s denied but the care team feels the patient qualifies, you can file an immediate appeal, she says.
 Find out, too, whether there’s a cap on outpatient or home health therapy visits.
 Receiving the appropriate services “really affects the ability to have an optimal, functional recovery.”

 Stroke rehab timeline